billysud/website/README.md

-This repository hold the code to my website!
+This repository holds the code to my website!